HR7060 - Employee Engagement (2023/24)

 Crucial to the delivery of superior organisational performance is the extent to which the employees of an organisation feel involved, committed and engaged.
-This module explores the different dimensions of employee engagement, that is, the cognitive, affective and behavioural dimensions.
-It examines and explores what is meant by ‘engagement’ and why some organisations are better than others at creating authentic engagement among their employees, and what any organisation can do, with the aid of its human resource (HR) professionals, to create high levels of workforce engagement.
+This module explores the different dimensions of employee engagement.
+It examines and explores what is meant by ‘engagement’ and why some organisations are better than others at creating authentic engagement among their employees.
+The module examines what organisations can do, with the aid of its human resource (HR) professionals, to create high levels of workforce engagement.

-Learners will explore techniques needed to measure engagement, take remedial action or embed engagement-enhancing cultural practices, and to identify, prioritise and evaluate actions to promote high levels of engagement.
+Learners will explore techniques needed to measure engagement, take remedial action or embed engagement-enhancing cultural practices.
+Students will learn to identify, prioritise and evaluate actions to promote high levels of engagement.
 The module requires critical reflection on theory and practice from an ethical and professional standpoint and provides opportunities for applied learning and continuous professional development.